Zero Trust vs. Defense-In-Depth: What’s the Difference?

-The Differences Between Zero Trust and Defense in Depth
+Zero Trust vs Defense in Depth

-So, what’s the difference between Zero Trust and Defense in Depth?
+So, what’s the real difference between Zero Trust and Defense in Depth?
 When it comes down to Defense in Depth vs. Zero Trust, which is the best option for your organization?

 The main difference is that Zero Trust requires continuous verification of users and devices, whereas Defense in Depth relies on multiple layers of security defenses.
 Additionally, Zero Trust focuses on protecting data and systems from external and internal threats, while Defense in Depth mainly focuses on external threats.

 There are a few potential disadvantages of using a Zero Trust security model:

 It can be costly to implement and maintain.
 Largely, this occurs when organizations attempt to adopt a Zero Trust model internally, with their own internal resources, rather than hiring an expert specialist to manage their journey.

 It can slow down the user experience, as every user and device must be verified before being granted access.
 Unfortunately, this can inhibit productivity.
 But the right configuration and the right technology can reduce productivity and efficiency issues.

 It may be difficult to implement in large organizations with complex networks.
 Zero Trust security models do “distrust by default,” which also means that organizations must monitor and manage their security processes with greater levels of depth.